braz96/skin.mimic/readme.md

 - Added option to animate music visualization fanart.
 - Redesigned music/video now playing info on the home screen.
 - Redesigned home screen widgets so they are part of the main menu.
+- Redesigned Icon view for Pictures and added a setting to hide Picture filenames.

 ***
 **1.0.4**